Fried Food Expert Warns Seed Oils Break Down into Potent Toxins One of the most…

 Varnish is good for your floors, but not so good for your brain, your arteries or mitochondria.
 I elaborate on that below, throughout this blog, and in Deep Nutrition chapters 7 and 8.

 A little bit of PUFA is not a problem for us, we actually need some.
 And when we get PUFA from whole foods like sunflower, chia or flax seeds, it’s well protected by antioxidants nature builds into the seed.
 These protectants get stripped away during the industrial scale refining of sunflower and the other vegetable oils, and that’s just the beginning of the problems with vegetable oils.

 The refining process not only strips away antioxidants, it makes PUFAs toxic by exposing them to heat, pressure, metals and bleaching agents.
 This chemically alters the molecules into a wide variety of potent toxins with long names like 4-hydroxynonanal and 4-hydroxyhexanol, aldehydes, and others.
 These molecules are toxic because they promote free-radical reactions that damage our cellular machinery including mitochondria, enzymes, hormone receptors, and DNA.

-Years of consuming these high-PUFA seed oils has a consequence that almost nobody is talking about just yet.
-Our body has no choice but to store the extra PUFA in our body fat, and that means that over decades the concentration of PUFA in our body fat gradually rises.
-Back in the early 1900s our body fat PUFA percentage was 2-4.
+Briefly, the metabolic changes begin with the fact that our body has no choice but to store the extra PUFA in our body fat.
+Over decades, the concentration of PUFA in our body fat gradually rises.
+Back in the early 1900s, our body fat PUFA percentage was 2-4.
 Today it’s 10-30%.
-This makes our body fat prone to inflammation and has disastrous consequences for our overall health and ability to fuel our cells.

 LOOKING FOR REFERENCES?
 Click HERE